routingblog/arbitration/content/docs/arbitration_legal.md

 - Opinion: https://www.courts.ca.gov/opinions/documents/S274671.PDF
 - represenative PAGA is allowed despite arbitration of individual

+## California Non-Supreme Court Cases

+### Ochoa v.
+Ford Motor Co.
+(In re Ford Motor Warranty Cases)

+Quote:
+“FMC could not compel arbitration based on plaintiffs' agreements with the dealers that sold them the vehicles.
+Equitable estoppel does not apply because, contrary to FMC's arguments, plaintiffs' claims against it in no way rely on the agreements.”

 ## District Court Cases

 ### Parm v.
 Nat'l Bank of Cal., N.A., 835 F.3d 1331